History / Bible / Literature Instructor's Guides

 Each History / Bible / Lit IG includes two primary components.
 First, a complete schedule for everything your children will study – each day's assignments.
 Second, a carefully edited set of teaching tools that expand upon and direct your study.

 After I've outlined a basic schedule for a full 36-week school year, the product development team transforms my notes into an easy-to-use grid.
 They lay out the 180-day schedule on 36 pages – five days per page, or the equivalent of 36 five-day weeks.

 No need to write your own lesson plans or coordinate the reading.
 Everything is already scheduled for you.
 Each day you open your IG, do the given assignments, and – if you want a formal record of what you've done – check each box or record the date as you complete it.
 (If your state requires a record of how many hours you dedicated to a subject, you also have space to record the time you spent.)

-Some customers follow the schedules rigidly.
+Some customers follow the schedules in the Sonlight Instructor's Guides rigidly.
 Others read ahead, or sometimes drop a book.
 I suspect that, overall, most people follow the schedules fairly closely, even if they have to play catch-up in some areas.

 With the schedule formatted and checked, we create a whole range of …

 By the time we're ready to begin creating the Sonlight Instructor's Guides, I've often read every book two or three times to be sure it really is the best for the curriculum.
 Once I've finalized the schedule, I read each book slowly one more time, looking for details I want to highlight.